kcutils/kctei_stylesheets/README.md

 (http://saxon.sourceforge.net/).

 This directory contains wrapper scripts to call Saxon-HE using Java.
-For now you only need saxon9he.jar in ./lib/ to use these scripts.
+For now you only need saxon.jar in ./lib/ to use these scripts which can be a link to saxon-he-10.3.jar for example.

 Examples